Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

- Review Summer 12018
+# Review Summer 12018

-Long story short, my action-analysis loop is broken.
+Long story short, my action-analysis loop is broken, but I've realized how important it is.
-Almost half of this review is just me thinking about how I keep a better eye on growth through self-reflection.
+Almost half of this review is just me thinking about how I build an evolution-first system.

 ## For Next Time